-Facebook statuses are what many consider as the very essence of Facebook.
-Here, learners, employers, parents and other interested parties can interact on a particular piece of information in a casual manner that is way more convenient and conversational than email or even Twitter actually will.
+Facebook statuses are what many consider the very essence of Facebook.
+Here, learners, employers, parents and other interested parties can interact on a particular piece of information casually, which is way more convenient and conversational than email or Twitter actually will.

-With Facebook statuses also, almost everyone can join in the conversation (that is if you want them to) which makes for a casual promotion of your courses, apprenticeship or your organisation.
-The Facebook status is a powerful part of using Facebook for your business.
+With Facebook statuses also, almost everyone can join in the conversation (that is, if you want them to), which makes for a casual promotion of your courses, apprenticeship or your organisation.
+Facebook status is a powerful part of using Facebook for your business.
 The number of Likes and comments for every Facebook status will help your page climb up in its search engine position.

 Facebook statuses can also help you with branding efforts.
-For your Facebook marketing to be successful it is important that you monitor your page carefully, that you keep your status posts enthusiastic and professional at the same time.
+For your Facebook marketing to be successful, it is important that you monitor your page carefully and that you keep your status posts enthusiastic and professional at the same time.

 Facebook Business Basics for Colleges and Training Providers

-Some organisations still don’t understand the power of digital marketing and just rely on their websites, which are sometimes shockingly out of date.
-The benefit of using a social media platform such Facebook is that it is more accessible and to most, more user-friendly than any traditional website will ever be.
-It gives a sense of friendliness to college or training provider that puts prospects at ease and lends a sense of credibility to organisations who have no website to speak of.
+Some organisations still don't understand the power of digital marketing and rely on their websites, which are sometimes shockingly outdated.
+The benefit of using a social media platform such as Facebook is that it is more accessible and, to most, more user-friendly than any traditional website will ever be.
+It gives a sense of friendliness to college or training providers that puts prospects at ease and lends credibility to organisations with no website to speak of.

-Aside from this, a Facebook page allows colleges and training providers to be more interactive with present and potential customers, getting their feedback for everything from course reviews to testimonials.
-While it may seem scary because you can be given both positive and negative feedback, organisations should not be afraid because with Facebook it can be
+Aside from this, a Facebook page allows colleges and training providers to interact more with present and potential customers, getting their feedback for everything from course reviews to testimonials.
+While it may seem scary because you can be given both positive and negative feedback, organisations should not be afraid because, with Facebook, it can be easily moderated.

 Furthermore, customers who are tired of traditional online marketing such as email, newsletters and online ads will look to the Facebook page to have their questions answered.
-Having a Facebook page will give your business access to the 40 million UK and 2 billion worldwide users without even having to buy e-mail addresses like what traditional email marketing resort to.
+Having a Facebook page will give your business access to the 40 million UK and 2 billion worldwide users without even having to buy email addresses like what traditional email marketing resorts to.

-Interaction isn’t limited to Facebook updates and wall posts though.
+Interaction isn't limited to Facebook updates and wall posts, though.
 You can also use Apps to provide photos, notes and videos.
-When using a Fanpage which is the recommended page for businesses (instead of the more personal profile page), you can change the posting ability of fans which allow them to post photos, videos and links to the page.
+When using a Fanpage, which is the recommended page for businesses (instead of the more personal profile page), you can change fans' posting ability, allowing them to post photos, videos and links to the page.
 This way, potential customers will be able to see how other customers use the product or service.

 Targetting your audience

-Through Facebook, you can actually choose who to target just as easily as a paid system such as Google Ads does.
+Through Facebook, you can choose who to target just as easily as through a paid system such as Google Ads.
 Through Facebook, you can choose the location, interests, relationship status, gender, age and location of your target market.
 Just consider how you can use Facebook to promote your services to potential learners and employers based on the demographic filters.

-When demographic data is used with Facebook’s paid advertising features it becomes a hugely powerful system.
-We do though encourage people to be careful about just advertising for advertising’s sake.
-It has to be planned, be well designed and budgeted.
+When used with Facebook's paid advertising features, demographic data becomes a hugely powerful system.
+We do, though, encourage people to be careful about just advertising for advertising's sake.
+It has to be planned, well designed and budgeted.
 More importantly, it needs to be analysed.
-Too often people do not look at the data to see if adverts have been successful and can end up just wasting money.
+Too often, people do not look at the data to see if adverts have succeeded and can end up wasting money.